-Parents!
-Enjoy a night on the town and know that your kids will be having a wonderful time at the clippard YMCA.
-Children will be engaged in fun activities including: swimming in the Indoor water Park, playing in the gym and a movie.
+Parents: Enjoy a night on the town and know that your kids will be having a wonderful time at the Clippard YMCA.
+Children will be engaged in fun activities including: swimming in the Indoor Water Park, playing in the gymnasium, and a movie.
 Infants and children under the age three will spend the evening in our child Watch Center.
-Children should pack a snack, bring a bathing suit and towel.
+Children should pack a snack, a swimming suit and a towel.

 BEFORE/AFTER SCHOOL CHILD CARE

 Our Y's Kids program is the perfect place for school aged children to spend their time before and after school.

 The Y's Kids program is available at all Northwest Local School District Elementary School locations.
 YMCA Scholarships are available and Hamilton County Vouchers are accepted.
 The parent or guardian must provide transportation to and from the program.
 Special transportation arrangements will be made between Welch and Pleasant Run Elementary.